-October, What does it mean for you?
+October and grief, What does it mean for you?

-It’s already October!
+October and grief could be part of your life.
 The summer has been challenging again due to changes around covid and if you have losses that you are coping with now.

 For me, this summer brought many unexpected challenges.
 And September has been a trigger month because of all my losses.
 This year was the second death anniversary of my husband Dr. Gerald Chodak.
 I also lost a good friend in August and attended two funerals in September.
 Therefore, now that October has arrived I choose to have a new perspective.